Dr. Christina Allan

 ND

-She completed her Bachelor of Science (Honours) degree at Queen’s University before returning to British Columbia to earn her Doctor of Naturopathic Medicine.
-At the heart of her practice is the belief that healing begins when patients feel seen, supported, and connected to themselves.
+Dr. Allan completed her Bachelor of Science (Honours) at Queen’s University before returning to British Columbia to earn her Doctor of Naturopathic Medicine.
+At the heart of her practice is the belief that patients feel best supported when they feel seen, heard, and understood.

 RESTORE BALANCE